sashee/dealing-with-async-in-react/README.md

 # Dealing with async in React

-This is a demonstration repo for a blog post.
+This is a demonstration repo for a blog post: https://advancedweb.hu/2016/04/05/dealing-with-async-in-react/

 Dealing with long running asynchronous tasks in React is a challenge.
 While the framework does not impose any restrictions on setting state on a different cycle, you might easily encounter timing errors.